brismu/brismu/src/foreword.md

 > "alien language" -- la gleki

-> "sad...pathetic, really" -- la cadgu'a
+> "sad … pathetic, really" -- la cadgu'a

 > "no one cares about formalism" -- la xaspeljba

+## Praise from the Mathematical Community

+> "Wow.
+That's amazing. … The fact this even *exists* is quite remarkable." --
+> David A. Wheeler